 When Henrietta Bello’s ex-husband sued her for child support, she was shocked.
-She knew that her ex-husband earned far more than she did – he has a well-paying job, while she relies on Social Security Disability Insurance, which provides her with financial assistance because a disability prevents her from working.
+She knew that her ex-husband earned far more than she did, while she relies on Social Security Disability Insurance, which provides her with financial assistance because a disability prevents her from working.
 Moreover, their son spent the majority of the year at a boarding school (which he was attending on a full scholarship).
 When home, their teenager split time with both parents equally, making the request for support even harder to understand or justify.

 “I could not believe my eyes or my ears the outcome of my case.
 It’s a good feeling to know that when you really need someone on your side, there’s a place to go to.”